Appointments and advancements for Dec. 10, 2025

 Dec.
 10, 2025

-New hires and promotions in the biopharma industry, including: Arcutis, Century, Eli Lilly, Fibrocor, Halozyme, Plur, Tessera, Tonix.
+New hires and promotions in the med-tech industry, including: Berlin Heals, Billiontoone, Boston Scientific, Cathvision, Fresenius, Retinalgenix, Turncare.

 Briefs